Vabalathus – 271-272 AD

 267-272 AD

-Emperor Aurelian, however, did grant Vaballathus the titles he sought – Vir Clarissimus, Rex, Imperator, Dux Romanorum.
+Emperor Aurelian did grant Vaballathus the titles he sought – Vir Clarissimus, Rex, Imperator, Dux Romanorum.
 Coinage was struck with Vaballathus on the reverse and Aurelian on the obverse of the Antoninianus.

-Then in 271 AD, Zenobia took a bold step.
-She raised her son to the rank of Augustus which was an open challenge to the then Emperor Aurelian leaving the emperor little choice.
-On her own coinage, she too took the title of Augusta.
+In 271 AD, Zenobia took a bold step.
+She raised her son to the rank of Augustus, which was an open challenge to the then-emperor Aurelian, leaving the emperor little choice.
+On her own coinage, she, too, took the title of Augusta.
 Aurelian marched against Zenobia and her son.

 In the battle that followed, the Palmyrene Empire fell to Aurelian.
 Zenobia and Vaballathus were taken as captives to Rome.